 - 1. Use the Filter by menu to select a filter type.
 The second menu becomes active based on your selection in the first menu. - 2.
-Use the second menu to specify a value. - Select -None- from the Filter by list to restore the unfiltered results.
+Use the second menu to specify a value. - 3.
+Click Refresh [🖗] to update the profiling details.
+The profiling editor is updated to show only results associated with your choice. - (i) Select -None- from the Filter by list to restore the unfiltered results.